 The main villain for most of the 2000 AD series.
 The Dark Lord was the leader of the Starslayer Empire which covered most of the region of the Lost Worlds Galaxy.
 In some ways he was quite a flat character.
 He was just a kind of generic evil space emperor.
 Even his name was a cliche.

 Still I did love the Starslayer empire.
 It was actually the most ambitious story in probably any Dan Dare series.
-Normally it would be a big deal for Dan to rescue a planet from under the rule of an alien like the earth from The Mekon in Reign of the Robots, but here Dan would have to try and save an entire galaxy.
+Normally it would be a big deal for Dan to rescue a planet from under the rule of an alien like The Mekon in Reign of the Robots, but here Dan would have to try and save an entire galaxy.

 What was really interesting about The Dark Lord story arc was that the evil aliens looked mostly human whilst the aliens they were persecuting looked monstrous.